msmeyra/msmeyra/README.md

 ## Hi there 👋

-Uni student @UniversitéParisSaclay
+Uni student

-🔭 Python Enthousiastic
+🔭 Python Enthusiastic
 <!--
 **msmeyra/msmeyra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.